Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Dutch Windmills with Three Pendant Triangles

-\section{Dutch Windmills with Three pendant Triangles}
+\section{Dutch Windmills with Three Pendant Triangles}

 In order to verify Rosa's conjecture for a new family of triangular cacti, namely Dutch windmills of any order with three pendant triangles, we will use Langford sequences to obtain Skolem and hooked Skolem sequences of considerable sizes.
 This technique was introduced in \cite{dyer}.
-We categorize all such cacti into one of eleven types which we call Type $(a)$, Type $(b)$,\ldots, Type $(k)$ and then gracefully label each type.
+We categorize all such cacti into one of eleven types, called Type $(a)$ through Type $(k)$, and then gracefully label each type.

-\begin{theorem} \cite{Bermond} Let $G$ be a dutch windmill with $n$ blocks.
-If there exists a Skolem sequence of order $n$, then $G$ is graceful.\end{theorem}